ut-ras/RobotathonESP32/docs/_sections/_guide-game-overview/checkpoints/chassis-design.md

 To pass this checkpoint, your design should meet the following requirements:
-* A drawn picture (does not have to be detailed) that shows where you plan to place each component
+* A drawn schematic of your chassis and where you plan to place each component (does not have to be detailed)

-Component list: TODO update
+Component to include:
-* 1 Battery pack
+* 1 Portable Battery
 * 1 Dual Motor Driver
 * 2 DC Motors
 * 1 Servo
 * 1 Caster Wheel
 * 1 Line Sensor
 * 1 Color Sensor
-* 1 IR Distance Sensor
+* at least 2 IR Distance Sensors
-* 1 White LED (color sensor) TODO elaborate or link smth here
+* 1 White LED near the color sensor ([why?](https://ut-ras.github.io/RobotathonESP32/sensors-and-actuators/color-sensors))
 * 1 ESP32 on breadboard

 Questions: